Reloaded-Project/Reloaded-III/docs/index.md

     these archives without repacking.

     All the mod author had to do was set a `dependency` the mod and... that was all, it magically works!

+## Feasible?

+!!! question

+    Whoa, whoa, whoa; isn't that a lot of stuff?
+    Yeppers, the good news is; most of this stuff already exists in Reloaded-II 😉.

 ## Contributions